GoogleCloudPlatform/podcast/site/content/post/episode-1-we-got-a-podcast/index.md

 FRANCESC: Yeah.
 MARK: Yeah, so, all right.
 So first we want to start with what we're calling the "cool thing of the week."
 FRANCESC: Cool.
 MARK: Yeah, it's gonna be great.
 So basically, any sort of really interesting projects.
 Maybe open source.
 Maybe a new launch.
-Maybe a tip or trick, something that we think's gonna be saving people time when they work on Google Cloud Platform.
+Maybe a tip or trick, something that we think's gonna be saving people time when they work on Google Cloud.
 We want to share it with the audience, and we want this to be really, like, sort of, participatory.
 Like, if you've got something out there, you know, we're happy to fill in the details, but if you're like, "Man, check out this project.
 It's awesome."
 Or, "I did this great thing and it saved me a heap of time."
 Please send it through to us.
 We really want to hear about it.
 FRANCESC: Yeah, and by the way, if you want to--if you want to get in contact with us, to share any of those "cool things of the week," we have many ways of contacting us.
 The most important one is our webpage, which is gcppodcast.com.
 MARK: Yep.
 FRANCESC: Then, I think we also have an email?